 Understanding the Differentiation of Risks

-Understanding the differentiation of risks across an HDO based on the ANSI/AAMI/IEC 80001, Application of risk management for IT Networks incorporating medical devices, requires an awareness of the unique space and an understanding of the individual endpoints in the environment.
-Not all risks are created equal and a partner that can differentiate where the main risks and priorities are can provide a great opportunity to start, and align, a connected medical device security program with the IT program.
-In summary, for HDOs to be successful with the complexities of connected devices, a risk management program requires prioritization and mitigation options specific to medical and connected devices and collaboration and partnership.
+Understanding the differentiation of risks across an organization based on the ANSI/AAMI/IEC 80001, Application of risk management for IT Networks incorporating medical devices, requires an awareness of the unique space and an understanding of the individual endpoints in the environment.
+Not all risks are created equal and a partner that can differentiate where the main risks and priorities are can provide a great opportunity to start and align a connected medical device security program with the IT program.

-Utilizing risk methodologies developed specifically for medical and connected devices, Asimily research and machine learning algorithms combined with deep-packet inspection, enables the Asimily INSIGHT platform to differentiate risk across the ANSI/AAMI/IEC 80001 risk management framework:
+Utilizing risk methodologies developed specifically for medical and connected devices, Asimily research and machine learning algorithms combined with deep-packet inspection enable the Asimily platform to differentiate risk across the ANSI/AAMI/IEC 80001 risk management framework:

 - Patient Safety